-A frenectomy is a simple surgical procedure to remove a patient's frenum when it is limiting normal movement and funtioning of the mouth.
+A frenectomy is a simple surgical procedure to remove a patient's frenum when it is limiting normal movement and functioning of the mouth.
 Our Edmonton dentists perform frenectomies on babies, children and adults.

 Although they are a normal part of the mouth if a frenum is too short or too tight it can restrict oral function preventing babies from nursing correctly, and adults from speaking and chewing normally.
-A frenectomy can be performed to remove a problematic frenum in order to provide the patient with a wider range of movement.Book Online
+A frenectomy can be performed to remove a problematic frenum in order to provide the patient with a wider range of movement.Request Appointment

 The frenum is a small piece of tissue that connects the cheeks, tongue or lips to the gum area.
 A tight or restrictive frenum is a natural condition that babies are born with.